germs-lab/SOPs/qubit.md

 ## Objectives
 Quantify total DNA.
 This SOP assume your DNA samples are in the 96-well plate.
 Process only one plate to reduce total processing time.
-Working solution will be degraded contiuasly before adding DNA.
+Working solution will begin to degrade if DNA isn't added in a timely manner.

 ## Materials
 1. Qubit dsDNA HS kit

+2. 50 ml tubes, resevoirs, pippeters

 ## Procedures
 1. Arrange tubes on the rack